A 2 day itinerary for Bratislava in Slovakia.

 Bratislava Old Town Hall Tower opening times: 10 am - 6 pm Tues-Sun.

-Bratislava Old Town Hall Tower Entrance fee: €8
+Bratislava Old Town Hall Tower Entrance fee: 8.

-The Skaritz Hotel is an ideal choice for you to book as it is located in the Old Town area very close to the landmarks and bars/restaurants.
-The hotel can be reached by foot easily from all areas of the city and it is priced very reasonably.
+The Skaritz Hotel is an ideal choice for you to book as a solo traveller, as it is located in the Old Town, which is best area to stay in Bratislava, as it is very close to the landmarks and bars/restaurants.

 Are you visiting Bratislava at Christmas time?

 If you are visiting Bratislava in late November or the month of December, then you will be lucky to catch the annual Christmas markets.
-The main locations are the three squares throughout the city; Hlavné Námestie (Main Square), Hviezdoslav Square and Františkánske Square.

-So, are the Christmas markets in Bratislava worth visiting?
 The answer is a resounding yes - if you love traditional street food, alcohol and have an urge to try some Slovakian desserts (Still dreaming of the delightful smells which filled the air around the stalls).

 I always like to visit a new European city at Christmas time and Bratislava ticked every box for an awesome festive experience!